-SECONDARY CIRCUIT INSPECTION
+37. SECONDRAY CIRCUIT INSPECTION

 The coil to distributor cap wire and the spark plug wires should make good, clean contact in the ignition coil, the distributor cap towers and on the spark plugs.
 Wires that are loose or are not inserted all the way into the towers or on the plugs will corrode and increase the resistance as well as cause carbon tracking of the coil or cap towers.
+Make sure the spark plug nipples are in good condition and that they are tight on the spark plug terminals and around the plug insulators.
+Always use Neoprene insulating nipples.

 The ignition coil tower, if oily or dirty, should be wiped clean and inspected for cracks, carbon tracking or oil leaks.
 Replace the coil if faulty.

 Inspect the distributor cap for oil film, dirt or metal particles on the inside surface.
 Any contamination, however slight, can become conducting and cause hard starting in wet weather.
 Thoroughly wash the cap in a weak solution of liquid soap or detergent in warm water.
 Do not use a concentrated solution or soak the cap in the solution.
 Scrub the inner surfaces with a stiff bristle nylon brush to clean between the ribs and the crevices.
-Rinse well in hot water, shake out excess of water and dry thoroughly.
+Rinse well in hot water, shake out excess water and dry thoroughly.
 Do not use compressed air to dry or blow out the water.
 Carefully inspect for cracks or carbon tracking on the inner or outer surfaces.
 Replace the cap if faulty.